ohel/gaincms/README.md

 Each blog article consists of the article itself in *article.md*, a short intro in *intro.md* (which is shown in the blog post listing and social media shares), tags, and other files such as images if referred to in the article.
 The tags are just empty files whose names should begin with `tag_` by default.
 Spaces in tags are supported, but underscores are converted to spaces anyway in hyperlinks.

-Updates for changelogs can be done by creating files which begin with `update_` by default, and end in a date.
+Updates for article changelogs can be done by creating files which begin with `update_` by default, and end in a date.
 A short description of the update should be written in the file.

 The paths and glob patterns are customizable in *index.php*.